-Let’s understand the above-mentioned points and what they actually mean…..
+Let’s understand the above-mentioned points and what they mean…..

 To become memorable, the supporting brand and logo identity needs to be different from its competitors, so during the making, it is important to do the research.
 It’s a valuable exercise to keep up a visual record of the identities to reference and competitor’s logos for your designs against the later date.

-As Paul Rand, one of the greatest American art directors have made a comment in his book i.e. “Design Form and Chaos”, that “A design that is complex, fussy, or obscure harbours a self-destructive mechanism.
+Paul Rand, one of the greatest American art directors has commented in his book i.e. “Design Form and Chaos”, that “A design that is complex, fussy, or obscure harbors a self-destructive mechanism.
 No amount of literal illustration will do what most people imagine it will do.
 This will only make identification more difficult and the “message” more obscure.”

 A logo will be made which can be used on anything from a little button to a large building.
-Which means that the logo which you design should work effectively with anything from smallest to largest anything.
+This means that the logo you design should work effectively with anything from the smallest to the largest anything.

 If you are searching for an effective logo design then must consider that a good logo should stand the test of time.
 So, it’s better to avoid using and following trends as they might look good this day but they last quickly.

 Avoid using trends.
 They might look great today, but they date quickly.
-As David Airey, an Irish graphic designer and the author of “Logo Design Love: A Guide to Creating Iconic Brand Identities” make a good point in his comment that :
+As David Airey, an Irish graphic designer and the author of “Logo Design Love: A Guide to Creating Iconic Brand Identities” make a good point in his comment:

 “Leave trends to the fashion industry – Trends come and go, and when you’re talking about changing a pair of jeans or buying a new dress, that’s fine, but where your brand identity is concerned, longevity is key.
 Don’t follow the pack.
 Stand out.”

-So from the above we understand what makes the great logos, now let’s take a look at how we can use above-mentioned points in developing logo designs ideas….
+So from the above, we understand what makes great logos, now let’s take a look at how we can use the above-mentioned points in developing logo design ideas….